 The PCC received all funding on behalf of the Group; at no time, under the current arrangements, does the Chief Constable hold any cash or reserves.
-However, it is felt that to accurately represent the substance of the financial impact of the day-to-day control exercised by the Chief Constable over policing it is necessary to capture the costs
+However, it is felt that to accurately represent the substance of the financial impact of the day-to-day control exercised by the Chief Constable over policing it is necessary to capture the costs associated with this activity in the Chief Constable's CIES.
+A consequence of this is that the employment liabilities associated with police officers and police staff are also contained in the Chief Constable's CIES and the accumulative balances are held on the Chief Constable's Balance Sheet.
+All other assets and liabilities are held on the PCC's Balance Sheet.

-Whilst no actual cash changes hands the PCC has undertaken to fund the resources consumed by the Chief Constable.
+Whilst no actual cash changes hand the PCC has undertaken to fund the resources consumed by the Chief Constable.
 The PCC effectively makes all payments from the Police Fund.
 To reflect this position in the Accounts, funding from the PCC offsets cost of service expenditure contained in the Chief Constable's CIES.
 This intra-group adjustment is mirrored in the PCC's CIES.
 The financial impact associated with the costs of the employment liabilities are carried on the balance sheet in accordance with the Code and added to the carrying value of the Pensions Liability and Accumulated Absences Liability.

-5. Notes to the Expenditure and Funding Analysis

-Adjustments between the CIES and the General Fund
+5. Notes to the Expenditure and Funding Analysis Adjustments between the CIES and the General Fund